marked-gil/goodwill-events/README.md

         * Create A Member's Account page
         * In the Member's Account page, display the username, first name, last name, and email of the user.

-* User Story: **Allow logged in member to edit their provided personal information**
+* User Story: **Allow Logged-In User to Edit their Account Information**
     > As a User, I can edit my personal information/data such as first name, last name, and email address so that I can update them easily as necessary.

     * ACCEPTANCE CRITERIA:
         * GIVEN the user is logged in and inside the Member's Account page, WHEN I edit my personal information/data THEN they are allowed to edit their provided personal information as they see fit.
-        * GIVEN the user has edited a specific personal information (eg, first name), WHEN I click save THEN the specific field will be updated in the database.
+        * GIVEN the user has edited a specific personal information (eg, first name), WHEN I click the 'Update' button THEN the specific field will be updated in the database.
     * TASKS:
+        * Make the username uneditable
+        * Make all input fields readonly by default
-        * Create an edit button for each personal info field
+        * Create edit buttons for the first name, last name, and email input fields which will enable editing of the field value
+        * Disable UPDATE button by default, and enable it only when changes are made in the input values
-        * Update the database when an edited personal info is saved
+        * Update the database when valid changes are made in the Member's Account form
-        * Do not allow username to be changed.

 * User Story: **Allow Change of Password**
     > As a User, I can change my password so that I can maintain the security of my account.